effofxprime/Block-Buster-Analyzer/README.md

 ## Output

 The scripts will generate a JSON file with a name in the format `block_sizes_<lower_height>_to_<upper_height>_<current_date>.json` containing the block sizes categorized into the specified groups.
 The file will be saved in the current directory.

+Additionally, a graph of block size over time will be saved as a PNG file.

 ## Contributing